Kryha/alpine-curl/README.md

 This will cat a file in another container and pipe its content to the curl docker.
 As the pipe sends a stream of data, you should specify the filetype in the curl request to get proper file parsing in slack.
 The example will upload this file to your desired channel.

-We found this to be quite useful in CI/CD/
+We found this to be quite useful in CI/CD pipelines.